girder/girder_worker/TRANSITION.md

 # Note that other tasks may defined here as well.
 ```

 You will want to change the name of the task from ```example_task``` to something that meaningfully represents what the task does.
 Additionally arguments and keyword arguments should be added to the task function signature that are appropriate to your task.
-(Note: see the [Transformations]() section for how to handle arguments that will be data from Girder).
+(Note: see the [Transforms]() section for how to handle arguments that will be data from Girder).

 ### Install the package